-6.4 The Chief Internal Auditor prepares a risk-based audit strategy and translates this into a three year rolling plan that shows cyclical coverage of audits.
-Where there is a difference between the strategy/plan and resources available, this is reported to the Audit Committee.
+6.4 The Chief Internal Auditor prepares a risk-based audit strategy and translates this into a five-year plan that shows cyclical coverage of audits.
+Where there is a difference between the strategy/plan and resources available, this is reported to the Governance and Audit Committee.